jeremyBanks/youtube/playlists.md

 ## [Worlds Beyond Number: The Wizard, the Witch, and the Wild One](https://www.youtube.com/playlist?list=PLObfuAmZm9pDQ-dzTv_Dx2dIqhDjF1sr_)

-> ${hours}-hour playlist of all episodes and trailers from The Wizard, the Witch, and the Wild One, a Worlds Beyond Number campaign.
+> 23-hour playlist of all episodes and trailers from The Wizard, the Witch, and the Wild One, a Worlds Beyond Number campaign.

 - [0.
 Preludes](https://www.youtube.com/watch?v=RWPmCpKVPS8&list=PLObfuAmZm9pDQ-dzTv_Dx2dIqhDjF1sr_)
 - [1.
 The Open Door](https://www.youtube.com/watch?v=n286y4rhqHw&list=PLObfuAmZm9pDQ-dzTv_Dx2dIqhDjF1sr_)